 Finance sits at the heart of the New Zealand economy, enabling businesses to expand.

-Chinese and New Zealanders enjoy doing business together.
-We are the premier firm to assist you do so.
-We appreciate the nuances of doing business between China and New Zealand and this enables us to deliver tailored legal advice to our Chinese clients.
+Asians and New Zealanders enjoy doing business together.
+We are the premier firm to assist you to do so.
+We appreciate the nuances of doing business between Asia and New Zealand and this enables us to deliver tailored legal advice to our Asian clients.

 We are in the business of providing robust, commercial, and pragmatic legal advice to our clients so you can stay focussed on your business and clients.